magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_block.md

 - Block can contain other blocks.
 - Block can be used in several pages and blocks.

 In this topic we will create new block and explore its structure.
-You will know about renders, form mapping and merging pages.
+You will learn about renders, form mapping, and merging pages.